In this article, you will learn:

 Beyond the AFS Brochures/Handouts

 When packing your bag to go on a school visit, don’t forget to take your business cards (if you have them) and you can find the printing template for them here.
-Also, it’s handy to take an extra pen/pencil and some Post-it notes.
-The extra writing utensil and Post-it notes are to both label items in the leave-behind folder for the educator, so they remember what it was for/about when you talked about it.
+Also, it’s handy to take an extra pen/pencil and some sticky notes.
+The extra writing utensil and sticky notes are to both label items in the leave-behind folder for the educator, so they remember what it was for/about when you talked about it.
 Also, they can be quite handy for you to make notes about something the school shared that they need/want and you don’t want to forget.

 Following up with the school